 Yes!
 Please make note of it on the registration form which Quest Leader inspires your children the most, and we'll do our best to accommodate it.
 Note that it is never guaranteed that your child will be placed with the requested leader or friend.

 No. They are owned by Artix Entertainment and have absolutely no involvement in our programs, as we don’t have any involvement in their online games.

 Tips are always appreciated by our Quest Leaders, but they are never expected.
 Our Quest Leaders are paid better than the average camp counselor.

 We can host a Birthday Party or special event during any weekend you schedule one for.
 Please see birthday parties and events.
-Sometimes we run Adventure Academy or a variety of ongoing weekend quest programs.
+Sometimes we run Adventure Academy Workshops or a variety of ongoing weekend quest programs.
 If you are interested in having Majestic Adventures run a Home Quest program for one or several weekends in a row, please contact us.